github/docs/content/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/troubleshooting-required-status-checks.md

 If, however, a job within a workflow is skipped due to a conditional, it will report its status as "Success".
 For more information, see "[AUTOTITLE](/actions/using-jobs/using-conditions-to-control-job-execution)."

 A job that is skipped because any dependent job listed with `needs` has failed, will not be reported as a failed check.
 A pull request that requires this check will be allowed to be merged.
-To use a required check on a job that depends on other jobs, use the `alway()` in addition to `needs`, see "[AUTOTITLE](/actions/using-jobs/using-jobs-in-a-workflow#defining-prerequisite-jobs)."
+To use a required check on a job that depends on other jobs, use the `always()` in addition to `needs`, see "[AUTOTITLE](/actions/using-jobs/using-jobs-in-a-workflow#defining-prerequisite-jobs)."

 {% endwarning %}